 - As winter is the off-season for trekking in Nepal, you do not have to face any problem related to accommodations at tea houses.

 - You can enjoy festivals like Tamu Lhosar, Christmas, and Mageshangrati in the highlands of Nepal.

-Best Trekking Trails for Winter Season
+Best Trekking Routes for Winter Season

 As winter is cold, this time offers you clear skies, beautiful sceneries, and majestic mountains.
-During this time, you can go for a short and easy trek like Everest Panorama Trek in the Everest region, Ghorepani Poonhill Trek around Annapurna region, and Langtang Valley Trek in Langtang region.
+During this time, you can go for a short and easy trek like Everest Panorama Trek in the Everest region, Ghorepani Poon hill Trek around Annapurna region, and Langtang Valley Trek in Langtang region.

-Tips for Best Time to Visit Nepal during Winter Season
+TIPS: Best Time to Visit Nepal during Winter Season

 - You need to prepare yourself for the cold and snowfall.
 Thus, you need to wear warm gears and dress up in layers.

 - To have warm feet while trekking, you need to carry sturdy boots.